 - Rather than forcing users to manually enter their personal information, wherever possible, design form fields as lists so that the customer can quickly select the information from a list instead of having to type it out.

 - Create a clean B2C web form design that not only allows users to easily scan but also indicates which fields are required in order to complete the form.

 - Always ensure that your B2C web form design adheres to the latest web browser standards to avoid any functionality issues that may result in user frustration and/or loss of a B2C online purchase.

-In order gain more insight into the type of customer they’re attracting and how to improve their marketing strategy going forward, more and more B2C companies are investing in third party client relationship management tools such as HubSpot or Salesforce to generate their web forms.
-Additionally, web form services such as these are relatively straight forward for a B2C web designer to implement and add custom design styling to.
+In order gain more insight into the type of customer they’re attracting and how to improve their marketing strategy going forward, more and more B2C companies are investing in third-party client relationship management tools such as HubSpot or Salesforce to generate their web forms.
+Additionally, web form services such as these are relatively straightforward for a B2C web designer to implement and add custom design styling too.
 These services also offer automated follow-ups for hiccups in the user experience, such as shopping cart abandonment.

 If your web designer is not on board with implementing outside API’s to help improve your B2C website marketing and seamlessly apply your custom web design, you’re falling behind the pack!